Trump attorneys meet with New York prosecutors to argue that his company should not be criminally charged over its business practices

 After Monday’s session, spokespeople for both Vance and James declined to comment.
 No charges were announced on Monday.
 Vance has convened a grand jury in Manhattan to vote on potential indictments in the investigation, but so far, no person or entity connected to Trump has been charged.
 It remains possible that none will be.
+Those familiar with the investigation spoke on the condition of anonymity to discuss the private meetings.

 Trump issued a lengthy written statement Monday denouncing the prosecutors, saying they were seeking to punish him because of his politics.
 Trump did not specify what practices prosecutors were focused on, but said they were “things that are standard practice throughout the U.S. business community, and in no way a crime.”